zedlopez/ifm/The Recipe Book.md

 Many old-school IF puzzles involve journeys through the map which are confused, randomised or otherwise frustrated: see [Bee Chambers] for a typical maze, [Zork II] for a randomised connection, [Prisoner's Dilemma] for a change in the map occurring during play.
 A completely random map takes us away from traditional IF and more towards a different sort of old-school game, the computerised role-playing game with its endless quests through dungeons with randomly generated treasures and monsters.
 This style of map–building itself one step at a time, as the player explores–can sometimes be useful to provide an illusion of infinite expanse: see [All Roads Lead To Mars].

 While the standard compass directions are conventional in IF, there are times when we may want to replace them without other forms of directional relationship.
-[Indirection] renames the compass directions to correspond to primary colors, as in Mayan thinking.
+[Indirection] renames the compass directions to correspond to primary colours, as in Mayan thinking.
 [The World of Charles S. Roberts] substitutes new ones, instead, introducing a hex-grid map in place of the usual one.

 ### See Also